1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 Mrs. Stokey and the Stokeylets arrived in Woods Hole, Monday, July 25, at 6:45 D.S.T.

 Miss Marjorie (Billy) and Miss Doris Wilson left on the S.S.
 "Islander" for New York, Tuesday at 4:40, after spending two weeks in Woods Hole.
-They are going to buy sundry articles for their new shop before returning to their house in Philadelphia.
+They are going to buy sundry articles for their new shop before returning to their home in Philadelphia.

-The Stokey estate was christened on Tuesday, July 26th. the details of the christening will be given in another part of the paper.
+The Stokey estate was christened on Tuesday, July 26th.
+The details of the christening will be given in another part of the paper.

 The Saturday Evening Picnic was held as usual, on the Stokey's favorite beach, Saturday, July 30th.